loutchoo/python-whatsapp-bomber/README.md

-# Send Whatsapp Messages Using Python :D
+# Bomb Whatsapp Number Using Python

 #1 - Setup for the code
 1 : pip install twilio